MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CorporateManagement/New-MgBetaDeviceAppManagementWdacSupplementalPolicyDeviceStatus.md

 `POLICY <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicy>`: windowsDefenderApplicationControlSupplementalPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Assignments <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyAssignment[]>]`: The associated group assignments for this WindowsDefenderApplicationControl supplemental policy.
+  - `[Assignments <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyAssignment[]>]`: The associated group assignments for the Windows Defender Application Control Supplemental Policy.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
       - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.
-  - `[Content <Byte[]>]`: The WindowsDefenderApplicationControl supplemental policy content in byte array format.
+  - `[Content <Byte[]>]`: Indicates the content of the Windows Defender Application Control Supplemental Policy in byte array format.
-  - `[ContentFileName <String>]`: The WindowsDefenderApplicationControl supplemental policy content's file name.
+  - `[ContentFileName <String>]`: Indicates the file name associated with the content of the Windows Defender Application Control Supplemental Policy.
-  - `[CreationDateTime <DateTime?>]`: The date and time when the WindowsDefenderApplicationControl supplemental policy was uploaded.
+  - `[CreationDateTime <DateTime?>]`: Indicates the created date and time when the Windows Defender Application Control Supplemental Policy was uploaded.
   - `[DeploySummary <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyDeploymentSummary>]`: Contains properties for the deployment summary of a WindowsDefenderApplicationControl supplemental policy.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DeployedDeviceCount <Int32?>]`: Number of Devices that have successfully deployed this WindowsDefenderApplicationControl supplemental policy.
     - `[FailedDeviceCount <Int32?>]`: Number of Devices that have failed to deploy this WindowsDefenderApplicationControl supplemental policy.
-  - `[Description <String>]`: The description of WindowsDefenderApplicationControl supplemental policy.
+  - `[Description <String>]`: The description of the Windows Defender Application Control Supplemental Policy.
   - `[DeviceStatuses <IMicrosoftGraphWindowsDefenderApplicationControlSupplementalPolicyDeploymentStatus[]>]`: The list of device deployment states for this WindowsDefenderApplicationControl supplemental policy.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DeploymentStatus <WindowsDefenderApplicationControlSupplementalPolicyStatuses?>]`: Enum values for the various WindowsDefenderApplicationControl supplemental policy deployment statuses.